Palmer Hayden: Artistic beginnings and Parisian travels

-Hayden's success with The Harmon Foundation allowed the existence of his premier solo show in April 1926 at the Civic Club.
+Hayden's success with The Harmon Foundation resulted in his premier solo show in April 1926 at the Civic Club.
 Following his achievements, Hayden combined accumulated funds, as well as his trophy money from The Harmon Foundation and a gracious gift of $3,000 from Dike, to travel to Paris, France for five years, where he found further inspiration for his art.
 He did not enroll in art school there but rather learned from experience.
 Hayden captured not only Parisian society, but also the integration of Afro-European into the upscale environment.
 He was mentored for a short while by an artist named Clivette Le Fevre, but ultimately, the relationship ended because of Le Fevre's disbelief in Hayden's talents.
 Hayden's years in Paris, as well as his arguably primitive style, is particularly evident in the 1930 piece Nous Quatre a Paris, which portrays four black men in a cafe, drawn with stereotypically large lips and cartoonish facial features to emphasize characteristically black features that were shunned and often seen as revolting, as a result of the discourse from white beauty.

 While in France, Hayden did not remain stationed in Paris and also traveled to the coasts in order to continue painting landscapes and seascapes.
-He was particularly fond of Concarneau, a small village primarily sustained by fishermen, and painted several scenes of the town, one of which being Concarneau - Andrée de la Mer.
+He was particularly fond of Concarneau, a small village primarily sustained by fishermen, and painted several scenes of the town, one of which being Andrée de la Mer.
 He also visited several museums and a variety of exhibits, such as the Louvre, and found inspiration within its walls.
 Hayden became acquainted with philosopher Alain Locke, who showed him African art he had collected from his extensive travels.
 Hayden's admiration for African art led him to paintings depicting African designs, patterns, and forms, such as Fetiche et Fleurs in 1933.
 He was also fascinated by the establishment of colonial Northern African towns and sketched what he saw in museums and exhibits.